code-with-amitk/Code-examples/device_drivers/Terms/APIs/mmap/README.md

 void *map_base = mmap(0, 131072, PROT_READ |PROT_WRITE, MAP_SHARED, fd, 917504)

 Parameters:
 - addr: This is virtual Address space of calling process.
 Start copying at this address.
 	- if NULL, then the kernel chooses the (page-aligned) address at which to create the mapping; this is the most portable method of creating a new mapping.
 - length: copy these many bytes from file(fd).
 - port: memory protection of mapping
 - flag: Whether this mapping is visible to other processes or not
 	  MAP_SHARED: Share this mapping
 - fd:file to map
 - offset: Start reading file(Or other object) at offset offset.

-What API does?
+What above API doing?
 - Maps /dev/mem to memory(*map_base)
 - Maps (131072 bytes) starting at (offset=917504) from "/dev/mem" to memory (*map_base)
 ```